makwaijun/personalwebpagev2/content/blog/Post68.md

 It doesn't matter.
 The support is here.
 Its now. and just when one needs it.

 ### Finitude
-This thinking was discussed around a single word a good friend shared with me.
+But allies are not immortal.
+And the closer the friendship, the bond - the greater the pain of loss.
+There is a transiency to such Support Systems too.
+Change happens, whether within our control, or not.
+This thinking was discussed around a single word a good friend shared with me: Finitude.
 Simple in its meaning, powerful in its concept.

-Life ends.
-Evetually.
+Its the eventuality of the end.

 It pushes us and our egos to do more in pursuit of glory.
 Or to make our time meaningful.
 Perhaps to leave a legacy.

 And this can be traced back to the finitude of it all, and the importance that people play in self-satisfying our selves (ego), as much as we are a part of their lives too.
 We can be lonely at times, but to be lonely with a support system made all the difference - I remain comforted by the presence and solidity of others, even if they may not be there in person.

 ### The Royal Court of Support

-(To be read while picturing a fan-cey medieval court)
+(To be envisaged with fan-cey medieval court)

 If we were all the kings and yaaas queens of our own court.

 I would seek a gluttonous chef to serve and eat the best goddam food;
-A viceroy to keep us grounded;
+A cold viceroy to keep us grounded;
 A jester to make us all laugh;
 A lover;
-A bodyguard for security;
+A bodyguard for security and protection;
-A matron, for the maternal reminders;
+A matron, to care for the child within us.
 A wiseman, for distilled, sharp advice;
 A friendly rival, to keep us both on our toes;
+A patient listener; a shoulder to cry on - with a heart full of sympathy;
+A seneschal to tidy up our domestic affairs;
+A free-spirit; for reckless adventure

 ... there are plenty more, but this would be a good start.

 Who is in your court?

 I also want to contemplate on how could I be a stronger pillar of support for others.
-To be that comfort zone.
-Not likely to be the jester.
+To be that comfort zone for others.
+I'm not likely to be the jester.
 But a trusted advisor.
+I'd to be thought of that way.